 - Front and rear lights are required when riding at night.

-- Riders under age 16 must wear helmets.
+- Riders under the age of 16 must wear helmets.

 Unfortunately, bicycle accidents are all too common, even among experienced cyclists who follow the rules and pay attention to Georgia biking laws.
-Tragically, many accidents involve children.
-However, if you were following the rules when you got into an accident on your bike, you can file a claim against the person responsible.
+Tragically, many children become bicycle accident victims.
+However, if you followed the rules when you got into an accident on your bike, you can file a claim against the person responsible.

 Bicycle accidents happen for many reasons, and the attitude of other drivers is a major one.
 Even though bicycles have the same rights as other vehicles, many motorists don’t see it that way.

-They think bikes shouldn’t be on the road at all, and they grow impatient when they have to slow down for a bicycle.
+They think bikes shouldn’t be on the road and grow impatient when they have to slow down for a bicycle.
 Unfortunately, this can lead drivers to make risky moves that vastly increase the chance of a severe bicycle accident.
 Common causes of bicycle accidents include:

 - A driver was sideswiping a bike while passing: Passing drivers are supposed to allow three feet of space between themselves and a bicycle.
 When a driver tries to squeeze past a bicyclist in the same traffic lane, the cyclist can easily get knocked to the ground.

 - Poor visibility: A bicycle’s slim shape makes it harder to see than other vehicles.
-This is why it’s a good idea to wear bright, reflective clothing and use lights and reflectors at night.
+This is why wearing bright, reflective clothing and using lights and reflectors at night is a good idea.

-- Distracted driving: A driver who isn’t keeping an eye on the road can come quickly upon a bicyclist traveling at a slower speed.
+- Distracted driving: An at-fault driver who isn’t watching the road can come quickly upon a bicyclist traveling slower.